rthorup/backend-auth-passport-mysql/README.md

 # backend-auth-passport-mysql
 A new backend authorization project using mysql and passport

-You can see a live version of it here: https://pacific-mesa-47141.herokuapp.com/

 If you would like to duplicate it you will need to configure your own MySQL db in both the app.js file as well as the db folder.
 Page rendering is done using HBS and shouldn't need to be changed unless you prefer a different display.